If you work in tech, you may be familiar with The Bus Factor.

 - The team doesn’t have a way to disperse knowledge so that everyone has a working understanding if not an expert understanding of how to achieve something.

 I once discussed the Bus Factor at a conference called Open Source & Feelings, except I used the analogy a little bit differently.

 In an open source project, very rarely is a maintainer hit by a bus, but they do have a tendency to just walk away from a project.

-When I brought up the bus factor at Open Source & Feelings, I wanted to highlight the fact that the emotional labor as an open source maintainer was high.
-I felt that myself and other people I had talked to felt an overwhelming responsibility to shepherd projects through the end of days.
+When I brought up the bus factor at Open Source & Feelings, I wanted to highlight the fact that emotional labor as an open source maintainer was high.
+I found that I and other people I had talked to felt an overwhelming responsibility to shepherd projects through the end of days.
 This led to thoughts of apathy, depression, and resentment.

 Open source maintainers and contributors often start these projects because they want to help others.
 Unfortunately, these altruistic ideals can also come back to bite us in the ass.